mkalz/kalz.cc/content/slides/osc22/index.md

 ---

-# Open Education in transition.
+# Open Education in transition
 ## Social movement or evidence-based research domain?